scloud19/SECipedia/AWS/EC2.md

 			Step 4 - Add EC2 Instances
 				Enable Cross-Zone Load Balancing
-					What availability zones should be balanced.
+					I.e.: What availability zones should be balanced.

 					If unchecked, only the current availability zone.

 					Checked: Can balance into all availability zones across the overarching region that it's created in.
-						You would want this checked because it's a good idea to spread ec2's across AZs Bootstrap scripts
+						You would want this checked because it's a good idea to spread ec2's across AZs

+	Bootstrap scripts
 		Run at the root level right when the instance goes live
 		Ex: